openbikesensor/openbikesensor.github.io/content/docs/hardware/parts/_index.en.md

 * **JSN-SR04T**: Take care to get the right version, there are numerous variants out there, some of which do not work at all.
 Refer to [this page]({{< relref "collective-order" >}}) for some more details.
 * Some items can be ordered for much cheaper in bulk, some are only available in bulk.
 Form collective orders to save a lot of money.
 * On some cheap items, it makes sense to order a few more than you need as spare parts (SMD resistors, screws and nuts, crimping contacts, wire).
 See also "Consumables" below.
+* For most of the "Passive and various components" there is a predefined [shopping list](https://www.reichelt.de/my/1746485) (*note*: Some parts can no longer be ordered from this dealer and have been replaced with alternatives.)
 * **Cases** need to be [3D printed in PETG]({{< relref "case" >}}).
 There are various different designs for each use case, we've just listed the most common combinations here.
 Have a look around the [case design repository](https://github.com/openbikesensor/OpenBikeSensor3dPrintableCase) on Github.
 You can print these yourself, ask on Slack, or purchase prints of the provided files from a 3d printing service, though this is usually rather expensive.
 * **PCB**: You will need a [special PCB manufactured]({{< relref "pcb" >}}) according to the design files.
 This is best done in bulk as well, somebody might have spares and can send them to you.
 Ask in Slack!